Exempt Employment Opportunities

 If you are currently a regular (permanent) civil service employee with the Hawai´i State Judiciary and accept a temporary exempt (non-civil service) appointment, you may be required to relinquish your civil service status and all employment rights and privileges of a regular civil service employee.

-Recruitment will be conducted until the position is filled
+Recruitment will be conducted until the position is filled.

-Law Clerk (Lautenberg), SR-20, $5,053 per month, Third Circuit Court, 2nd Division, Hilo, Hawai`i.
+Law Clerk (Lautenberg), SR-20, $5,053 per month, Third Circuit Court, 3rd Division, Kona, Hawaii.

 Law clerks work directly with a judge or justice and are exempt from civil service.
 Each judge or justice personally hires his or her law clerk(s).
 Generally, law clerk applicants should submit a cover letter along with a resume.
 However, the judge or justice may have additional application requirements, such as writing samples, law school transcripts or recommendation letters.
 Therefore, applicants should contact the respective judge or justice’s office directly.